-Fankle is a simple photo-blog built using WordPress and a custom theme.
+Fankle was a simple photo-blog built using WordPress and a custom theme.

 (fan·kle)Dialect, chiefly Scot ~v.